dv2099/QuickPick/README.md

-## Grub - UberEats Clone
+## QuickPick - UberEats Clone

-Grub is a full-featured UberEats clone app template in Java/Kotlin for Android, iOS, Desktop & Web.
-It helps to build an elaborate cross-platform food delivery app such as UberEats, Foodpanda, GrubHub etc using the new CodeRad tools.
+QuickPick is a full-featured UberEats clone app template in Java/Kotlin for Android, iOS, Desktop & Web.
+It helps to build an elaborate cross-platform food delivery app such as UberEats, Foodpanda, QuickPickHub etc using the new CodeRad tools.

 <img src="https://sergeycodenameone.github.io/uber-eats-clone-banner.jpg" width="600"></img>